Anurag07-07/Learning_Devops/Docker/Readme.md

 CODE 1st.=> current working dir 2nd.=> WORKDIR that has been written in Dockerfile

-create docker image or build image docker build -t imagename .dokcer
-docker build -t backend_app .
+create docker image or build image docker build -t imagename . docker build -t backend_app .

 How to add db link